storyblok/storyblok-react/temp-docs.md

 ### Initialize and Import your Storyblok Components

 The initialzation remains the same here as well.
-Please refer to the above section for more information about `storyblokInit` function.
+Please refer to the above section about "Initialization" for more information about `storyblokInit` function.
 In `_app/layout.jsx`, call `storyblokInit` and use the new `StoryblokBridgeLoader` to setup the bridge.
 This Bridge Loader can be imported from `@storyblok/react/bridge-loader`:

 ```js